 Electric Bike Laws

-Due to the motor on an electric bike, there are laws in place to ensure they're safely used on the roads.
-We've put together everything you need to know before purchasing your first electric bike.
+Due to the motor on an electric bike, there are laws in place to ensure they're safely used on cycle paths.
+We've put together everything you need to know to be road safe before purchasing your first electric bike.

 Electric Bike Laws & Regulations

 All Raleigh ebikes meet EAPC requirements, this means they are classed as regular push bikes.
 You can treat it just like a regular bike, you’re able to ride it on cycle paths, roads and any other places that regular bikes are allowed.